raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 title: Answer
 ---

-Bob's and Alice's use different keys.
+Bob and Alice use different keys.
 The public key used to perform the encryption is not the same as the private key held by the person decrypting the information.

 --- /collapse ---